How To Dehydrate Mango

 - They also are a tasty addition to fruit salads.

-What the term Conditioning means after dehydrating?
+What does the term Conditioning mean?

-Health Benefit Information about Mango:
+Health Benefits Information about Mango:

 I’ve heard some great things about mangoes that I’d like to share with you in hopes the info will prompt you to give this delicious food a try.
 If you don’t eat it now, you’ll want to eat more of it as you learn about the benefits of eating this fruit.
 It may become one of your favorite fruit choices going forward.

 Because Mangoes have a high concentration of vitamin A they are great in helping keep your skin, eyes, and bones more healthy.
 They are also high in potassium, which has been shown to help keep blood pressure at lower levels.
-They also have less sodium than other fruits, so people on a low sodium diet are recommended to eat more Mangoes.
+They also have less sodium than other fruits, so people on a low-sodium diet are recommended to eat more Mangoes.

-As we age we should become more concerned with our brains staying strong.
+As we age, we should become more concerned with our brains staying strong.
 Mangoes are known to have high levels of vitamin B-6 which has been shown to help memory and concentration.
 The heart has also been shown to benefit from the fiber-rich nature of Mangoes since we all need lots of dietary fiber to keep things “regular.”
-Cancers of various kinds are leaders in affecting health and life expectancy.
+Cancers of various kinds are leaders in adversely affecting health and life expectancy.
 Mangoes’ contents help the body to fight free radicals and promote general cell health.

 Please be prepared with my book “Prepare Your Family For Survival”